Don’t expect this one to slither into the U.S. market.

 Unagi Nobori contains extracts from the head and bones of the serpentine fish.
-If that’s not enough, the drink is formulated to taste like the slithery sea-beast.
+If that’s not enough, the drink is formulated …Read more »Comment Count

 Typically, the only good way a mouse and a beverage bottle go together is when Disney partners with Coke for a promotion.
 Any other combination of rodents and refreshments usually induce screaming, lawsuits and bad PR, but Green Bottle USA has a new way to combine the two.

 But, then again, I’d met people in college who believed they were vampires – despite making it to daytime classes without turning to a pile of ash.
-These people would probably go for Tru Blood, and their four flavors – O, A, B and AB – would give them a little variety in their bizarre hobby.
+These people would probably …Read more »Comment Count

 Starbucks – that company that stands at the curious intersection of coffee house, RTD brand and beverage retailer – will close 600 company-owned stores.

 The company said most of those stores opened in the last two years, and the process will also mean the termination of 12,000 employees.
 But that doesn’t mean that beverage industry professionals should weep in their lattes.